ricxi/flat-list/README.md

 * dev_scripts: a few automation scripts to help with automating the development of this project (a lot of throw aways)
 * user: microservice for handling interactions
 * `dev.bash` - a small cli utility tool; run `source bash` if you want to use it in your terminal (requires bash)
+* mailer - this service was much smaller, so I stored the mocks with their tests.

 ## Notes
 If running outside of docker container: